akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

 The flipflop percentage is obtained by formula i.e **Flop Ratio = ((no of D_flipflops) / (Total no of cells))100** so we get Flop ratio =(1613/18036)*100 0= 8.94 %.

 Before running, the result folder was empty.
-Now, after running synthesis, we can see that ABC has mapped everything.
+Now, after running synthesis, we can see that ABC has mapped everything in the reports folder.

 <br>